Skip to content

 • All to All: Every reviewer receives all filtered submissions.

-• Evaluators in this rule: how many evaluators are included.
+• Evaluators in this round

 Managing your evaluation plans